ananya-das/ananyadas_bitsom_ba_2511216_part1_data_cleaning/cleaning_log.md

 * Identified 18 records with missing discount values.
 * Replaced missing discounts with 0 where quantity and unit price were available.

+### Discount Standardization
+- Discount values were found in mixed formats including percentages (70%, 80%) and decimal values (0.10, 0.25).
+- All discounts were standardized to decimal format in the cleaned_discount column.
+- Missing discounts were replaced with 0 where applicable.
+- Negative discounts were retained and flagged as invalid records.

 ### Invalid Discounts

 * Negative discount values were flagged as invalid.